There are a few lesser-known grounds in an 11.07 Writ that are very important to know about.

 The right to appeal is another uncommon ground; however, it’s actually a pretty common one among the uncommonly asserted grounds I’m writing about here.

 You have the right to appeal after your conviction, even if you plead guilty and did an open plea where you did not have a plea bargain, so long as you did not have an actual plea bargain where you got a set sentence and the judge followed that plea bargain while also not giving you an increased sentence, then you have the right to appeal in every case.
 You have to be advised of that right of appeal.
-If you:

 - Were not advised of your right to appeal